 How many times have you looked back on your life, thought of mistakes you’ve made, and kicked yourself over them?
 I know I have.
 I’ve had many failures in my life.
 I’ve lost a job - mismanaged my money; had trouble in relationships.
 But life goes on as it should.

 So many people allow failure to hold them back, when in reality failure can be a good thing!

 Fear of failure prevents many people from following their dreams or having a go at something new.

-Fear of failing is failure in and of itself because it holds back so many would-be success stories.
+Fear of failing is a failure, in and of itself, because it holds back so many would-be success stories.